-Here at Campfire Magazine, we always say you should be able to make great food with only two rings and a wobbly table (well, and a few tasty ingredients, of course!).
-We asked savvy caravan-fan Amanda Regan to tell us about how she manages to bake cakes with basic equipment and a whole lot of love.
+Here at Campfire Magazine, we always say you should be able to make great food with only two rings and a wobbly table (and a few tasty ingredients, of course!).
+We asked savvy caravan-fan Amanda Regan to tell us how she manages to bake cakes with basic equipment and a whole lot of love.